pathogenic micro-organismsReading time:

 Alongside these well-known pathogens whose clinical effects have been the subject of much study, we need to include the opportunist germs that are capable of being virulent, especially in the case of those suffering from immunodepressant conditions.
-For instance, this will involve bacteria pertaining to the Yersinia (Y. enterocolitica genuses: gastro-enteritis and diarrhoea), Aeromonas or Mycobacterium (especially «M. avium complex» or MAC, that is extremely resistant to chlorine and will infect lungs with symptoms similar to those of M. tuberculosis.
+For instance, this will involve bacteria pertaining to following genuses: Yersinia (Y. enterocolitica: gastro-enteritis and diarrhoea), Aeromonas or Mycobacterium (especially "M. avium complex" or MAC, that is extremely resistant to chlorine and will infect lungs with symptoms similar to those of M. tuberculosis.
 M. tuberculosis).

 Unlike the pathogens quoted above, these germs have the drawback of having adapted to the water environment.
 In particular, they can proliferate at temperatures close to 0°C in the presence of a dilute organic substrate and, therefore, in conditions similar to those found in a water main.

-Pipelines may occasionally be infested by a fungus: Histoplasma capsulatum.
+Pipelines may occasionally be infested by a microscopic fungus: Histoplasma capsulatum.
 This fungus is responsible for histoplasmosis.

 We must not overlook the moniliases (caused by Candida albicans) that are sometimes contracted from swimming in the sea.

 Excluding the above exceptional observations, there is no known waterborne epidemic caused by fungi.

 Please refer to table 5 (animal kingdom) for the place of the following organisms in the classification system.